danoshi/fh-campus-djournal/README.md

 ## General info

 This project is part of the study course Mobile Application Development (MAD) with the purpose of getting a deeper understanding in the development of android mobile applications.
+In no form is any monetization or commercialisation off this application intended!

 ## Technologies

 Project is created with:
+* Android Studio
+* Android SDK 21
+* Kotlin